ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ##### Language Server

 - Added a code action to pull modules from the Ballerina Central
-- Add Completion extension API for toml configuration files
+- Added the completion extension API for TOML configuration files
 - Add completion support for `Ballerina.toml`
 - Add offline build configuration option
 Clients can set the `ls.compilation.online` system property `true` or `false`, in order to run the language server's compilations online or offline.
 By default, the compilations are running offline.